tikikun/tikikun.github.io/content/about/_index.md

 Passionate AI Practitioner that wants to build things!

-Some of the things I have built, contributed and invented.
+Some of the things I have built, contributed and invented with my dear friends and colleagues.

 * https://github.com/janhq/jan
 * https://github.com/janhq/cortex (previously nitro - I invented this)